lbl-camera/berteley/paper/paper.md

 parse the overwhelming amount of information that is available today.
 Topic modeling is a Natural Language Processing (NLP) technique that was designed specifically for this task.
 In early 2022 BERTopic was introduced and provided a highly modular framework for creating customizable topic models and introducing a new method to extract the topic words from their respective topics.
 This package is widely used for topic modeling on a variety of corpora.
-However, when conducting topic modeling on a corpus consisting of scientific articles

 # Statement of need